-The Institution of Taxation and Economic Policy (ITEP) assesses the fairness of state and local tax systems.
-Their 2015 study finds that "virtually every state tax system is fundamentally unfair, taking a much greater share of income from low- and middle-income families than from wealthy families."
+The Institution of Taxation and Economic Policy (ITEP) assessed the fairness of state and local tax systems and found that "virtually every state tax system is fundamentally unfair, taking a much greater share of income from low- and middle-income families than from wealthy families."

 2 Options for Tax Relief

 Elected officials in each state have two broad-based choices when they attempt to enact property tax relief for low- and middle-income families.
 They can implement an across-the-board tax cut for taxpayers of all income levels.
 A homestead exemption is an example of this approach.
 It usually exempts a flat dollar amount or flat percentage of home value from property tax.

 Officials might also provide for tax breaks targeted at only low- and middle-income families.